 - a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
 If so, describe.
-All sites consist of existing City Rights of Way serving nearby properties with access. - b.
+All sites consist of existing City Rights of Way or railroad easements serving nearby properties with access. - b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?
 No. - Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how: N/A, Non-Project Action (map change). - c.
+If so, how: N/A, Non-Project Action (text change). - c.
 Describe any structures on the site.
 None. - d.
 Will any structures be demolished?
 If so, which?
 No. - e.
 What is the current zoning classification of the site?
-N/A, City streets are not zoned. - f.
+Varies depending on location.
+In many cases, there is no current zoning as the site is within City or Railroad rights-of-way. - f.
 What is the current comprehensive plan designation of the site?
-N/A, City streets have no designated land use. - g.
+Varied depending on location.
+In many cases there is no land use designated as the site is within City or Railroad rights-of-way. - g.
 If applicable, what is the current shoreline master program designation of the site?
-N/A, Non-Project Action (map change). - h.
+N/A, Non-ProjectAction (text change). - h.
 Has any part of the site been classified as a critical area by the city or the county?
 If so, specify.
 No. - i.
 Approximately how many people would reside or work in the completed project?
+None.

-None. - j.
+- j.
 Approximately how many people would the completed project displace?
 None. - k.
-Proposed measures to avoid or reduce displacement impacts, if any: None.

-- Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: None.
+Proposed measures to avoid or reduce displacement impacts, if any: None. - Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: None.
 Project is consistent. - m.
 Proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of long-term commercial significance, if any: None.